 For further information look through the rest of the website and use the contacts provided.

-Further information on the history of Probus can be found on the Probus Online website.
+Further information on the history of Probus in the UK can be found on the Probus Online website.

 There is a general introduction to Probus on Wikipedia.